Select the whole Bay Area, or your specific county, for an in-depth look at the state of workers in your area:

 We asked our cross-sector Equity at Work Council to partner with the Bay Area Equity Atlas to use data to tell a more nuanced story about how workers are faring in our region.
 As a result of those efforts, we are excited to present the first ever State of Bay Area Workers tool, offering a well-rounded picture of work and workers in each Bay Area county and the Region as a whole.
 We hope community leaders, organizers, policymakers, funders and others will use this data to explore, learn, spark conversation, and make informed decisions about strategy, policy and practices that lead to the change we need.

-As the Bay Area’s economy has grown tremendously over the past few decades, most of the income growth has been captured by people in the highest-paid jobs.
-Pay for the highest-earning workers in San Francisco has increased by 116 percent since 1980, while earned income has increased by only 18 percent over the same period for those in the lowest-paid jobs.
+Pay for the highest-earning workers in San Francisco has increased by 94 percent since 1990, while earned income has increased by only 29 percent over the same period for those in the lowest-paid jobs.
 This even modest increase for the lowest-paid workers is notable, given all other Bay Area counties saw decreases over this period.
 This change is likely attributable to San Francisco’s region-leading minimum wage increases.

 Universe includes civilian noninstitutionalized full-time wage and salary workers ages 25-64.
 See data sources here: https://nationalequityatlas.org/RWB

-Strengthening unions and other forms of organizing that build collective power among working people is essential to improving job quality, and can increase the availability of a skilled workforce.
-In the Bay Area, Native American and Black workers are most likely to belong to unions.
+Strengthening unions and other forms of organizing that build collective power is essential to improving job quality, and can increase the availability of a skilled workforce.
+Native American and Black workers in the Bay Area are most likely to belong to unions.
 But overall, more than five out of six workers in the region are not protected by union membership.

 Universe includes employed wage and salary workers, age 15 or older.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 See data sources here: https://nationalequityatlas.org/RWB

-The Bay Area’s greatest asset is the people who live and work here.
-When everyone isn’t given a chance at family-sustaining work, it limits our collective economic potential.
-In 2019 alone, employment and wage inequities cost San Francisco’s economy an estimated $83 billion in unrealized GDP.
+In 2020 alone, employment and wage inequities cost San Francisco’s economy an estimated $76 billion in unrealized GDP.

 (GDP) Gross Domestic Product measures the dollar value of all goods and services produced in the region.
 GDP growth is in real terms (adjusted for inflation).
 Universe includes all people age 16 or older.
 See data sources here: https://nationalequityatlas.org/RWB

-The creativity, culture and innovation driven by diversity can be a cornerstone of a thriving Bay Area economy, if children, families, and working people of color are allowed to reach their full potential.
 About 60 percent of San Francisco residents are people of color, just slightly higher than in 2000.
-Notably, while the Asian or Pacific Islander, Latinx, and multiracial communities have grown as a share of the overall population, displacement of San Francisco’s Black population has resulted in a decline from 13 percent in 1990 to 5 percent in 2019.
+Notably, while the Asian American, Pacific Islander, Latinx, and multiracial communities have grown as a share of the overall population, displacement of San Francisco’s Black population has resulted in a decline from 12 percent in 1990 to 5 percent in 2020.
+Diversity and inclusion must be cornerstones of a thriving Bay Area future.

 Universe includes all people ages 18-64.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 Data are not available for some racial/ethnic groups due to insufficient sample size to produce reliable estimates.
 See data sources here: https://nationalequityatlas.org/RWB